Dennis Rader: Childhood

 Dennis Lynn Rader was born in Pittsburg, Kansas, on March 9, 1945, the oldest of four sons.
-His parents were bookkeeper Dorothea Mae Rader and Kansas Gas Service worker and former U.S. Marine William Elvin Rader.
-His parents were members of the Zion Lutheran Church in Pittsburg, where Rader was baptized.
-Both of his parents worked long hours and paid little attention to their children at home, and in later years Rader said he felt neglected.
-Rader's father was described as strict and God-fearing but not abusive.
+His parents were Dorothea Mae Rader, a bookkeeper; and William Elvin Rader, a former United States Marine and Kansas Gas Service worker.
+Rader's parents were members of the Zion Lutheran Church in Pittsburg, where Rader was baptized.
+Both parents worked long hours and paid little attention to their children at home, and in later years Rader said he felt neglected.
+Rader's father was described as strict and God-fearing, but not abusive.

-Growing up in Wichita, Rader had an interest in novels, comic books, fishing and cub scouting.
+Growing up in Wichita, Rader had normal interests in novels, comic books, fishing, and cub scouting.
 From a young age, however, he also harbored sadistic sexual fantasies about torturing "trapped and helpless" women.
-Rader exhibited zoosadism by torturing, killing and hanging small animals.
+Rader exhibited zoosadism by torturing, killing, and hanging small animals.
 He acted out sexual fetishes for voyeurism, autoerotic asphyxiation and cross-dressing, often spying on female neighbors while dressed in women's clothing, including women's underwear that he had stolen.
-He also masturbated with ropes or other bindings around his arms and neck.
+Rader also masturbated with ropes or other bindings around his arms and neck.

-As a student at Wichita Heights High School, Rader, who did not play any sports nor partake in any clubs, was described by fellow students as utterly lacking humor and always "hung back in the background."
-He spent most of his out-of-school time working as a bag boy and shelf stocker for a local grocery store to earn money for a motor vehicle.
-After graduating in 1963, Rader attended Kansas Wesleyan University, where he received only mediocre grades and dropped out after one year.
+Whilst studying at Wichita Heights High School, Rader spent most of his out-of-school time working as a bag boy and shelf stocker for a local grocery store to earn money for a motor vehicle.
+After graduating in 1963, Rader attended Kansas Wesleyan University, where he received mediocre grades and dropped out after one year.